Le-Wi-Di/le-wi-di.github.io/index.md

 ### Aim of the task and data format
 We encourage participants in **developing methods able to capture agreements/disagreements**, rather than focusing on developing the best model.
-To this end, we developed an **harmonized json** format used across all datasets.
-Features that is in common to all datasets, are released in a homogenous format, so to facilitate participants in testing their methods across all the datasets.
+To this end, we developed an **harmonized json** format used to release all datasets.
+Thus, features that are common to all datasets, are released in a homogenous format, so to facilitate participants in testing their methods across all the datasets.

 Among the information released that is common to all datasets, and of particular relevance for the task, are the **disaggregated crowd-annotations labels** and the **annotators' reference**.
-Moreover, a number of **dataset-specific information** are also released, and vary for each dataset, from demographics of annotators (ArMIS and HS-Brexit datasets), to the other annotations made by the same annotators within the same dataset (all datasets) or additional annotations given for for the same item (HS-Brexit and ConvAbuse datasets) by the same annotator.
+Moreover, **dataset-specific information** are also released, and vary for each dataset, from demographics of annotators (ArMIS and HS-Brexit datasets), to the other annotations made by the same annotators within the same dataset (all datasets) or additional annotations given for for the same item (HS-Brexit and ConvAbuse datasets) by the same annotator.
 Participants can leverage on this dataset-specific information to improve perfomance for a specific dataset.

 ### The competition
 The shared task is hosted on [Codalab](https://codalab.lisn.upsaclay.fr/competitions/6146).
 Please refer to Codalab platform for more detailed information.